tayders017/the.tech.taylor/projects/DFIR/Case-Studies/BEC/README.md

 ## Disclaimer

 This investigation is a simulated lab scenario created for educational and portfolio purposes only.
-No real organizational data is included.
+No real organizational data is included (including timestamps).